Sharpe Ratio Calculator

-Sharpe ratio = Risk Premium / σ
+Sharpe ratio = Risk premium / σ

-risk premium = Ra - Rf
+Risk premium = Ra - Rf

-- Ra is the return of asset or investment.
+Rais the return of asset or investment.

-- Rf is the risk-free return.
+Rfis the risk-free return.

 σor sigma stands for the standard deviation of a risky asset.
 A risky asset or investment means that it can have numerous possible outcomes.
 The usual measure of the spread of these possible outcomes is the standard deviation or variance.
 To see the statistical representation of the standard deviation, you may have a look at binomial distribution calculator.

 To explain the variable sigma or standard deviation in a financial context, we aligned the following illustration that gives you more insight in a visual way.
-The three graphs display three different investments of possible returns.Source: Brealey, R., Myers, S., Allen, F. (2016).
-Principles of Corporate Finance.
-Mc Graw Hill Education
+The three graphs display three different investments with possible returns.

 For example, if you invest 40% of your money in Ford and the remainder in Johnson & Johnson, your expected return is 12.3%, which is 40% of the way between the expected returns on the two stocks.
 The standard deviation is 15.9%, which is less than 40% of the way between the standard deviations of the two stocks.
 It is because diversification reduces risk.

-However, in the real world, you are not limited to invest only in two stocks.
-Therefore the number of combinations are immense.
-In the below graph the spots represent different stocks with their expected return and standard deviation.
+However, you are not limited to investing only in two stocks in the real world.
+Therefore the number of combinations is immense.
+In the graph below, the spots represent different stocks with their expected return and standard deviation.
 There are many possible combinations of expected return and standard deviation from investing in a mix of these stocks.
-Like a reasonable investor, most probably you prefer high expected returns and dislike high standard deviations, so you would prefer portfolios along the red line.
-These are the efficient portfolios.Source: Brealey, R., Myers, S., Allen, F. (2016).
-Principles of Corporate Finance.
-Mc Graw Hill Education
+Like a reasonable investor, you most probably prefer high expected returns and dislike high standard deviations, so you would prefer portfolios along the red line.
+These are the efficient portfolios.

-Taking into account the possibility of lending and borrowing further extends the range of investments possibilities.
-On the following graph, the red line represents the scope of efficient portfolios.Source: Brealey, R., Myers, S., Allen, F. (2016).
-Principles of Corporate Finance.
-Mc Graw Hill Education
+Taking into account the possibility of lending and borrowing further extends the range of investment possibilities.
+In the following graph, the red line represents the scope of efficient portfolios.

 To find the most efficient one, you need to draw the steepest straight line from rf to the curved red line of efficient portfolios.
 That line will be tangent to the red curve.
 The efficient portfolio at the tangency point is the best choice as it gives you the highest expected return with the lowest standard deviation.
 However, also, it offers the highest ratio of risk premium to standard deviation.
-So probably you already know that the Sharpe ratio formula represent this ratio which is the tangency point on the red curve.
+So you probably already know that the Sharpe ratio formula represents this ratio which is the tangency point on the red curve.